- Torn between Ryobi and DeWalt tools?

 Specific tool lines, such as those for mechanics, are covered with lifetime warranties.

-While DeWalt honors warranties so long as they are in force, their customer service is riddled with mixed reviews, earning it a neutral score.
+While DeWalt honors long warranties so long as in force, their some mixed reviews, even though I have never had a problem.

 Ryobi warranty & aftersales support